 Your own car also allows you to get the best attractions intel from the locals.
 When I checked out of each Scottish Highland Hotel I would tell them where I wanted to end up that night and ask where I should go to get great photos that day.
 Their knowledge of the area plus the weather that day meant that I explored tiny B roads that would never have worked for a bus.

 I picked up my little bmw at Glasgow airport and dropped it off ten days later at Inverness.
 The bmw and I were then off to our first stop – Fort William.
 Sat nav in hand it was easy to navigate my way out of Glasgow and head north.

-Best things to do in the Scottish Highlands – Take your time with Glen Coe
+Take your time with Glen Coe

 When you leave Glasgow head north on the A82 main road.
 This drive takes you through the stunning Glen Coe.
 It is frequently commented on in travel books for good reason – it is absolutely beautiful.
 But it is always about the light and the weather when it comes to photography – and you have to be quick in the Scottish Highlands!

 The weather moves so fast that a beautiful shot would have disappeared by the time I found somewhere to pull over.
 I enjoyed Glen Coe so much that I drove through it again the other way two days later with my extra day in Fort William (I climbed Ben Nevis inbetween which has its own separate post here).